tmartial/Projet_SD/README.md

 Our software is a tool that can be used by the police to elaborate a photofit, or identikit picture (Portait-robot), based on the similarity between given pictures and the witness memories, of a person sought for a crime.

 ### Installation instructions
+Follow the tutorial " ... " to install the software and the proper environment to use it.
+You have to refer to the section that corresponds to your work environments (Linus/Mac or Windows)

 ### FAQ section